Essential Plumbing Tools Every Homeowner Should Have

 Get matched with companies for your specific needs

-A leaky faucet, a clogged drain, a running toilet — these are the plumbing problems every homeowner eventually faces, and most of them don't require a professional.
-With the right basic plumbing tools, you can handle the majority of common household repairs yourself and avoid service call fees that typically run $150–$400.
+A leaky faucet, a clogged drain, a running toilet.
+These are the plumbing problems every homeowner eventually faces, and most of them don't require a professional.
+With the right basic plumbing tools, you can handle the majority of common household repairs yourself and avoid service call fees that, in 2026, typically run $75 to $200 just to get a plumber in the door.
 This guide walks you through the seven essential tools every home toolkit should include, how to use each one properly, and exactly when to put the wrench down and call a licensed plumber instead.

 Key Pinch Points